ml-struct-bio/cryodrgn/README.md

 ## 6. Analysis of results

-Once the model has finished training, the output directory will contain a configuration file `config.pkl`, neural network weights `weights.pkl`, image poses (if performing pose sgd) `pose.pkl`, and the latent embeddings for each image `z.pkl`.
+Once the model has finished training, the output directory will contain a configuration file `config.yaml`, neural network weights `weights.pkl`, image poses (if performing pose sgd) `pose.pkl`, and the latent embeddings for each image `z.pkl`.
 The latent embeddings are provided in the same order as the input particles.
 To analyze these results, use the `cryodrgn analyze` command to visualize the latent space and generate structures. `cryodrgn analyze` will also provide a template jupyter notebook for further interactive visualization and analysis.

 NEW in version 1.0: There are two additional tools `cryodrgn analyze_landscape` and `cryodrgn analyze_landscape_full` for more comprehensive and auomated analyses of cryodrgn results.